 Elizabeth has always had a passion for helping others and an aptitude for leadership.
-Current examples include her efforts on the Board of her daughter’s daycare, manning the local Autism Centre Parent & Tot Drop-In Program, volunteering on the programming committee for the local Autism Centre, and her new role bringing the Nova Scotia Special Olympics Active Start and FUNdamentals programs to the Annapolis Valley.
+Current examples include her efforts on the Board of her daughter’s daycare, manning the local autism centre’s parent support group, volunteering on the programming committee for the local autism centre, and in bringing the Nova Scotia Special Olympics Active Start and FUNdamentals programs to the Annapolis Valley.

 Key elements of her experience and impressive knowledge started to drop into place following her graduation from Saint Mary’s University in Halifax, Nova Scotia with a Bachelor’s Degree in Psychology.
 Her main area of study was developmental psychology with a focus on children and disabilities.
 She did not realize that this early grounding would be so fortuitous.